johangithub/AFMAN11-217v1/chp6.md

 + 6.5.6.1.
 Equipment requirements.
 The "TERMS/LANDING MINIMUMS DATA" (Section A) of the U.S. Government Terminal Procedures books provide a description of the aircraft equipment requirements for RNAV (GPS) IAPs.
 More detailed information can be obtained via the AFFSA web page.
 Pilots are responsible for ensuring that the aircraft is suitably equipped for the level of minimums used.
 Be aware that very few RNAV (GPS) IAPs may be flown using DME/DME RNAV systems.
 Note that the "(GPS)" in the approach title does not indicate the approach may be flown in aircraft with any GPS equipment.
 GPS equipped aircraft must meet the equipment requirements described in AFI 11-202V3 and FAA AC 91-100A.

-	+ 6.5.6.1.1.
-Use of LNAV/VNAV DA requires certified VNAV functionality or WAAS on the aircraft.
-Use of LPV (see 6.5.6.3.3 below) minimums requires WAAS equipment on the aircraft.
+	+ 6.5.6.1.1. <strong><em>Use of LNAV/VNAV DA requires certified VNAV functionality or WAAS on the aircraft.
+Use of LPV (see 6.5.6.3.3 below) minimums requires WAAS equipment on the aircraft.</em></strong>

 + 6.5.6.2.
 Procedure name.
 Where multiple RNAV procedures exist to the same runway, subsequent RNAV procedure titles will be followed by the suffix X, Y, or Z (e.g.,"RNAV (GPS) Z RWY 22").
 ATC clearance for the RNAV procedure will authorize the pilot to use any landing minimums for which the pilot and/or aircraft is capable and authorized.